 Fretwork Panels are decorative, geometric designs that are often used to jazz up housing interiors - which is exactly what we intend to use ours for.
 Traditionally made using a Fretsaw, the introduction of CNC routers and laser cutters has revolutionised the workflow of these intricate ornaments, as the work by hand is often time consuming, repetitive and allows little room for error.
-To design the Panel, we found a cellular image from a leaf on Pinterest.
+To design the Panel, we found a cellular image of a leaf on Pinterest.
 We then took that raster image and converted it using a vector program, translating perfectly with CAD software.
 Once we had the leaf pattern all we had to do was input the measurements and voila!
 Our custom fretwork panel had been digitised.

 Using a USB stick we transferred the file to SmartBench, loaded a sheet of MDF, set up EasyCut and pressed go.